0xSantin/portfolio/README.md

 ## Projects

 - **Amazon Sales Data Analysis**
-  Analyzed sales data to identify purchasing trends, seasonal variations, and product performance.
-Utilized Python and SQL to extract insights, leading to targeted marketing strategies that increased sales by [X]% over [Y] months.
+  Analyzed sales data to identify purchasing trends.

 - **Instagram Reach**
   Conducted a comprehensive analysis of Instagram engagement metrics to evaluate the effectiveness of social media campaigns.
 Created visualizations in Python to present findings, enabling stakeholders to optimize content strategies.